 Dementia currently affects 5.4 million Americans and 30 million people around the world.
-Studies show that 9 out of 10 patients displayed improvements in memory within 3 to 6 months of using diet as an effective form of dementia treatment, with the 10th patient being in the later stages of the disease.
+Studies show that 9 out of 10 patients displayed improvements in memory within 3 to 6 months of using diet as an effective form of Alzheimer's and dementia treatment, with the 10th patient being in the later stages of the disease.

 “Patient 1 had experienced 2 years of progressive memory loss.
 She was considering quitting her job, involving analyzing data and writing reports, she became disoriented driving, and she frequently mixed up the name of her pets.”